 Here’s some advice and top tips from the experience of our carers.

-“It is important to understanding the advantages and disadvantages involved in proving care to looked after children in terms of the levels of trauma they have experienced.
+“It is important to understand the advantages and disadvantages involved in proving care to looked after children in terms of the levels of trauma they have experienced.
 Coupled with a better understanding of children and young people’s behaviour and the impact that trauma has on how they present and how this can affect everyone in the home.”

 “Having a good understanding of the legislation and the regulations that you have to follow as a foster carer.”
 “To expect the unexpected!”